 The Conquest of Canaan is accomplished through both human efforts and Divine intervention.
 Yehoshua's battle against the Southern kings described in Yehoshua 10 is no exception.
-After Yehoshua travels throughout the night to surprise his foes, Hashem confounds the enemy and rains upon them a heavenly storm of hailstones.
-Afterward, at the apparent behest of Yehoshua, Hashem intervenes in an even more remarkable manner:
+After Yehoshua's army marches all night long and surprises its foes, Hashem confounds the enemy and rains upon them a heavenly storm of hailstones.
+Afterwards, at the apparent behest of Yehoshua, Hashem intervenes in an even more remarkable manner:

 (יב) אָז יְדַבֵּר יְהוֹשֻׁעַ לַי"י בְּיוֹם תֵּת י"י אֶת הָאֱמֹרִי לִפְנֵי בְּנֵי יִשְׂרָאֵל וַיֹּאמֶר לְעֵינֵי יִשְׂרָאֵל שֶׁמֶשׁ בְּגִבְעוֹן דּוֹם וְיָרֵחַ בְּעֵמֶק אַיָּלוֹן. (יג) וַיִּדֹּם הַשֶּׁמֶשׁ וְיָרֵחַ עָמָד עַד יִקֹּם גּוֹי אֹיְבָיו הֲלֹא הִיא כְתוּבָה עַל סֵפֶר הַיָּשָׁר וַיַּעֲמֹד הַשֶּׁמֶשׁ בַּחֲצִי הַשָּׁמַיִם וְלֹא אָץ לָבוֹא כְּיוֹם תָּמִים.